 Based on the theme of ‘Curiosity and Rituals of the Everyday’, exhibitions and events will take place in Western Australia from September to November 2021.

-Through stories and conversations in craft making we will explore our innate curiosity and the rituals that connect us at home and across the ocean.
+Through stories and conversations we will explore our innate curiosity and the rituals that connect us through the medium of craft and the handmade, at home and across the ocean.

-The team of six founding curators is working in collaboration with exhibition venue partners John Curtin Gallery and Fremantle Arts Centre to stage the central exhibitions to showcase the work of over 30 artists and artisans from 10 countries.
+The team of six founding curators is working in collaboration with exhibition partners John Curtin Gallery and Fremantle Arts Centre to stage the central exhibitions to showcase the work of over 30 artists and artisans from Indian Ocean Rim countries.

-A ‘Futuring Craft‘ conference and fashion event will be highlights of the opening events.
+A ‘Futuring Craft‘ conference and fashion event will be highlights of the opening events (9-19 September).

-The details of the whole program will be announced in May 2021.
+The key artists and IOTA21 program will be announced on 20 May 2021.

 The Indian Ocean Craft Triennial is an unprecedented opportunity for cultural sharing and diverse community engagement, locally and internationally, during and as a result of its activities.